score-json/json/TSF/trustable/no-parsing-faults/NPF-02.11.md

     Erikhu1: 1.0
 ---

-The service parses numbers within the 64-bit double range but outside of the double precision without throwing an exception.
+The service parses numbers within the 64-bit double range but outside of the double precision without throwing an exception and without guarantee of precision.